 Let’s try to break this down.

-Then, your chances of winning are getting increasingly more difficult with more competition.
+Then, your chances of winning are getting increasingly more difficult with more competition and also the need to buy new equipment upgrades every few months.
 Further complicating this matter is that each time a math problem is solved, the next problem gets incrementally more difficult to solve.
 The Bitcoin network difficulty changes roughly every two weeks or 2,016 blocks.
-To read more about blocks, click here.
 I mentioned in another article that the number of Bitcoins that will ever be created is finite.
 That number happens to be 21,000,000.
 Once we hit that number there can never be another Bitcoin mined again.
-However, the block chain itself will continue to expand because it is used to verify each transaction or purchase.
+However, the blockchain itself will continue to expand because it is used to verify each transaction or purchase.

 Buying a machine for mining or purchasing a mining cloud contract is risky.
 While there are some great success stories out there, be sure to research them thoroughly before deciding if mining is right for you.
 For every person making money, there are plenty of people losing money.